 - 7.10A Any person can propose to the Commission that the Constitution be amended provided the proposed amendment is consistent with the objectives and outcomes of the Government Policy Statements for Electricity Governance and Gas Governance.
-If the Commission determines that the proposed amendments - - (a) may allow the scheme to develop in response to changes in the environment; - (b) may improve the performance of the scheme in meeting its purpose in a timely manner; or - (c) are reasonable the Commission must consult with all relevant stakeholders, including Council Members, the Electricity Commission and the Gas Industry Co on the proposed amendment.
+If the Commission determines that the proposed amendments - (a) may allow the scheme to develop in response to changes in the environment; - (b) may improve the performance of the scheme in meeting its purpose in a timely manner; or - (c) are reasonable, the Commission must consult with all relevant stakeholders, including Council Members, and the Minister of Consumer Affairs on the proposed amendment.

-- 7.10B Any proposal for amendments to or substitution for the Constitution can be approved by: - (a) a resolution at the next meeting of the Commission by a vote in favour of at least four Commission members; or - (b) all Commission members agreeing in writing to the proposed amendment or substitution. - 7.10C If the amendments or substitutions are approved under Clause 7.10B, the Commission must notify and provide a copy of the Constitution incorporating the approved amendments or substitutions to: - (a) the Electricity Commission; - (b) The Gas Industry Co; - (c) The Board; and - (d) Council Members at least 30 working days before the approved amendment or substitution takes effect.
+- 7.10B Any proposal for amendments to or substitution for the Constitution can be approved by: - (a) a resolution at the next meeting of the Commission by a vote in favour of at least four Commission members; or - (b) all Commission members agreeing in writing to the proposed amendment or substitution. - 7.10C If the amendments or substitutions are approved under Clause 7.10B, the Commission must notify and provide a copy of the Constitution incorporating the approved amendments or substitutions to: - (a) the Minister of Consumer Affairs; - (b) the Board; and - (c) Council Members, at least 30 Working Days before the approved amendment or substitution takes effect.

-7.10D If the Electricity Commission and Gas Industry Co consider that the approved amendments or substitutions would have a material impact on the nature of the Scheme or a substantial impact upon the Council Members' obligations they may notify the Commission within 20 working days (from the date of notice provided under Clause 7.10C);

-- 7.10E If the Commission receives a notice from the Electricity Commission and the Gas Industry Co under Clause 7.10D,
+- 7.10D If the Minister of Consumer Affairs considers that the approved amendments or substitutions would have a material impact on the nature of the Scheme or a substantial impact upon the Council Members' obligations he/she may notify the Commission within 20 Working Days (from the date of notice provided under Clause 7.10C): - 7.10E If the Commission receives a notice from the Minister of Consumer Affairs under Clause 7.10D,

 - (a) the Commission must notify Council Members within 2 Working Days; and

-- (b) the approved amendments or substitutions will not take effect unless the Electricity Commission and Gas Industry Co notify the Commission in writing that they agree to the approved amendments.
+- (b) the approved amendments or substitutions will not take effect unless the Minister of Consumer Affairs notifies the Commission in writing that he/she agrees to the approved amendments.

-- 7.10F If the Commission receives notice in writing from the Electricity Commission and the Gas Industry Co approving those amendments or substitutions under Clause 7.10E, the Commission must:
+- 7.10F If the Commission receives notice in writing from the Minister of Consumer Affairs approving those amendments or substitutions under Clause 7.10E, the Commission must:

 - (a) determine, by resolution, the date those amendments come into force; and

-- (b) notify Council Members of the approved amendments and substitutions and provide a copy of the Constitution incorporating the approved amendments and substitutions at least 20 working days before the amendments take effect.
+- (b) notify Council Members of the approved amendments and substitutions and provide a copy of the Constitution incorporating the approved amendments and substitutions at least 20 Working Days before the amendments take effect.

 - 7.10 [DELETED]

 - 7.11 [DELETED]

 - 7.11A [DELETED]

 - 7.11B [DELETED]

 - 7.11C [DELETED]

 - [7.11D NOT USED]

 - 7.11E [DELETED]

 - 7.12 [DELETED]

 - 7.13 [DELETED].